What is NodeDB

 Origin (local) — Same binary, single-node.
 No cluster overhead.
 Like running PostgreSQL locally.

 NodeDB-Lite (embedded) — In-process library for phones, browsers (WASM), and desktops.
-All seven engines run locally with sub-millisecond reads.
+All eight engines run locally with sub-millisecond reads.
 CRDT sync to Origin via WebSocket.

 PostgreSQL Compatible